 Many of our tutors say they have some of their best working relationships with students they have never met in person.
 The reason for this is that students say that they feel more comfortable in raising questions to the tutor through online tutoring, partly because they are in their own home environment which feels more relaxed, and partly because it is less intimidating than asking questions in person.

-Is my child too young?
+Is my child too young for online tutoring?

 We always take great care to ensure that the tutor we place is experienced with your child’s age group and we do have several online tutors that are very experienced with younger children – one of our experienced 7+ tutor works solely online.
 Young children often find the technology straightforward and equipping them with computer skills will put them in a strong position when these are required at school.
 We have tutored children as young as 6 online, but at this age they will need a little more support from an adult in the room with them whilst lessons take place.

-What about hand-writing practice?
+What about hand-writing practice when using online tuition?

 It is important for children of all ages to produce hand-written tasks and our online tutors are acutely aware of this.
 During online lessons children can type their responses onto the whiteboard, write by hand using an affordable tablet (such as Wacom), or they can use paper resources that can be held up to the camera or photographed and uploaded to the whitebaord.
 Longer writing tasks can be set as homework, scanned and then uploaded to the whiteboard.
 This makes the lesson time more efficient as time isn’t wasted whilst students hand-write answers.